Developing and supporting a sustainable community of leaders in sub-Saharan Africa.

 About the program

-In the Chichewa dialect of Malawi, Kumvana means to ‘unite so we may discuss and understand’.
+Kumvana comes from the Chichewa dialect in Malawi.
+It refers to the mutual exchange of knowledge for shared community benefit.
+It means to ‘unite so we may discuss and understand’.

 ‘If we put our minds together and share all of this information, we will have so many solutions to so many problems.’

 For high-potential African leaders and innovators to gain the valuable skills, connections and business tools to create a scalable, sector-wide impact in their regions and the world.

 The Kumvana Program is a powerful part of EWB’s programming and theory of change.
 Investing in African talent and creating a conducive environment to learn from them, EWB also helps Canadians and other international development organizations gain perspective to deliver programs and services that respect the cultural climate and historical experience of the regions we wish to support.

 ‘Participating in Kumvana is a great deal for any individual who is trying to move forward in a career path and in personal development: in creating a change in the environment he or she lives in.’